 This is hard on the editor who has to be the bearer of such discouraging news and for the author who may be hearing for the first time that something they’ve toiled over isn’t likely to have much of a future, at least not without really going back to the drawing board and doing some serious rethinking, and rewriting.

 It’s not easy to do but the process is easier on both parties if the author knows what to expect going into the evaluation process and the editor has clarity on how to handle this kind of situation respectfully, supportively, but without pulling any punches or sugarcoating any hard truths.
-It’s my job as managing editor to make sure this happens, and that responsibility has left me with some firmly held convictions about our obligation to writers with manuscripts that fall into this camp and how we as editors can responsibly go about what’s surely the hardest and least pleasant part of our job.
+It’s my job to make sure this happens, and that responsibility has left me with some firmly held convictions about our obligation to writers with manuscripts that fall into this camp and how we as editors can responsibly go about what’s surely the hardest and least pleasant part of our job.
 More on how we go this here.